 This is my Rome and I’m in Via Nazionale, a busy shopping street packed full of tourists, similar to Regent Street in London.
-As I turn the corner, all of a sudden I found myself in front of a very weird place.
+As I turn the corner, all of a sudden I found myself in front of a weird place.
 It’s a gelato shop all covered in… pale green: pale green jars, a pale green bar counter made out of a Volkswagen truck, and also a pale green Vespa parked on the pavement outside.

 Italians may do it better but surely not taller.

-Hey you, Prince Harry
+Hey you, Prince Harry.

-Can you get me a hot chocolate, please?
+Will you get me a hot chocolate, please?

-As soon as he gets me my drink in a paper cup, I rush to finish it up.
 An amazing bittersweet chocolate flavour immediately releases into my mouth.
 This is one of the best hot chocolates I’ve ever tasted in my life, and since real, wonderful chocolate is known for increasing endorphin and serotonin levels, I’m suddenly: 1) not cold anymore 2) not sure whether the hottest stuff I’ve seen today really is the chocolate.